0xTyche/rust-monitor-JsWebHyper/README.md

 1. Add Monitoring Tasks
    - Click the "Add Task" button
-   - Select the task type (JS Monitor, Static Webpage Monitor, or Hyperliquid Monitor)
+   - Select the task type (API Monitor, JS Monitor, Static Webpage Monitor, or Hyperliquid Monitor)
    - Fill in the relevant configuration
    - Click the "Add" button to save